Availability: Any member can attend

 We create a walks plan at the beginning of the year, with the name of the person that has volunteered to lead the walk.
 Walks are usually circular - they begin and end at the same point - but we have on a few occasions used bus passes to return to the cars.

 During the walk we have a stop to gather breath and to take whatever snack and drink you bring.
+Occasionally there is even a stop at a cafe on the way.

 You can see details - including route maps - of most of the walks we've organised since September 2015 here.